 Change 11.4.9.3 [class.static.data] paragraph 4 as follows:

 If a non-volatile non-inline const static data member is of integral or enumeration type, its declaration in the class definition can specify a brace-or-equal-initializer in which every initializer-clause that is an assignment-expression is a constant expression (7.7 [expr.const]).
 The member shall still be defined in a namespace scope if it is odr-used (6.3 [basic.def.odr]) in the program and the namespace scope definition shall not contain an initializer .
 The declaration of an inline static data member (which is a definition) may specify a brace-or-equal-initializer .
-If the member is declared with the constexpr specifier, it may be redeclared in namespace scope with no initializer (this usage is deprecated; see D.5 [depr.static.constexpr]).
+If the member is declared with the constexpr specifier, it may be redeclared in namespace scope with no initializer (this usage is deprecated; see D.7 [depr.static.constexpr]).
 Declarations of other static data members shall not specify a brace-or-equal-initializer.

-A declaration of a static data member in a class definition shall not specify a brace-or-equal-initializer unless the member is either inline or of non-volatile const integral or enumeration type.
-In the latter case, the member shall be constant-initialized (7.7 [expr.const]).
+If a declaration of a non-inline static data member in a class definition specifies a brace-or-equal-initializer, the member shall be of non-volatile const integral or enumeration type and shall be constant-initialized (7.7 [expr.const]), and the definition (if any) shall not specify a brace-or-equal-initializer.